david0530/EHR_benchmarking/README.md

-# Clinical Graph Learning for Predictive Modeling
+# Clinical Machine Learning benchmark for Predictive Modeling

 This repository provides the implementation for predictive modeling experiments on two clinical datasets — **CRADLE** and **MIMIC-III** — using various machine learning and graph-based techniques.

-> **Publication Pending**
-> 📄 If you use this code, please consider citing our work (link to paper coming soon).

 ---